 In recent years Weller has released the Mercury Music Prize nominated album 'Wake Up The Nation' and been honoured in the Lifetime Achievement Category at the Ivor Novello Awards.

-In 2014 Weller returned with the single 'Brand New Toy', released for Record Store Day.
-This was followed by a new 'best of' compilation entitled 'More Modern Classics' which features highlights from the last 15 years of Weller's solo career.
+In 2014 Weller released single 'Brand New Toy' for Record Store Day, followed by a new 'best of' compilation entitled 'More Modern Classics' which features highlights from the last 15 years of Weller's solo career.